-Why Is Shopify Email Marketing Important?
+Why is Shopify Email Marketing Important?

 This question is a much-pondered one in the milieu of marketing to the point it has become something self-evident!

 Email marketing plays a crucial role if you are a Shopify store owner or any Ecommerce store owner as they are personal, budget-friendly, and direct.
 That’s it!
 It is simple.
-Still, thinking it is not that important?
+Still thinking it is not that important?
 Let me explain why it is essential in detail!

 Shopify email marketing allows you to reach anyone directly through their inbox, unlike Social media marketing.
 It also gives the feeling that the brand is in constant touch with them and that you haven’t forgotten your customer.

 Your email could be as simple as “Hey there!
 Happy Birthday, love!
 Here’s a coupon code to celebrate your birthday.”
-It is still seen as a valuable email as your brand remembers their birthday and boosts your brand image and engagement with your audience.
+It is still seen as a valuable email as your brand remembers its birthday and boosts your brand image and engagement with your audience.